w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 #### Metadata

-The metadata stucture allows Dapps to retrieve information about known blockchain, but also allows to register new blockchains with the extension.
+The metadata stucture allows apps to retrieve information about known blockchain, but also allows to register new blockchains with the extension.
 The extension is responsible for handling permissions accordingly.